-Who does Open Enrollment apply to?
+Who Does Open Enrollment Apply To?

 When is Open Enrollment?

-- Massachusetts: November 1-January 23
+Massachusetts: November 1-January 23

-- New York: November 1-January 31
+New Jersey: November 1-January 31

-- Washington D.C.: November 1-January 31
+Washington DC: November 1-January 31

-Why does Open Enrollment exist?
+Why Does Open Enrollment Exist?

+In a word: stability.
 If Open Enrollment didn’t exist, when would you buy health insurance?
 Most likely when you got sick or injured, right?
 Well, OEP restricts when you can buy health insurance in order to maintain a needed balance for health insurance companies.
 By constraining the time period in which you can purchase health insurance, the amount of money going into and coming out of insurance companies’ pockets remains relatively balanced.
 This allows insurance companies to maintain a balanced pool of sick and healthy people, keeping the marketplaces stable.